pedro-mendonca/Translation-Tools/readme.txt

 Yes, you can, since version 1.5.0.
 On the Updates page you can choose to update translations for WordPress, Plugins, Themes, or all at once.
 It will update the .po and .mo files, and also generate the needed .json files for JavaScript translations.

+= This plugin generates the new .l10n.php file format of performant translations for WordPress 6.5? = Yes, since version 1.7.0.
+If you're on WordPress 6.5, this plugin will also generate the .l10n.php language files for you.

 = Is this plugin compatible with the plugin Preferred Languages? = Short anwser: yes!